Support & FAQ

 The "View Logs" section in the operator dashboard

-Use the "Copy Logs" or "Send Logs" buttons to share logs for support
+Use "Send Logs" to share with support

 Connection Events